-Situation interview questions are commonly used in medical and pharmaceutical sales interviews but are increasingly common with top-tier companies in other industries.
-Below is common questions and the way to approach them.
+Situational sales interview questions are commonly used in medical and pharmaceutical sales interviews but are increasingly common with top-tier companies in other industries.
+Below are common situational interview questions asked in sales interviews and the way to approach them.

 - What separates you from the rest of your sales team?